Quantinuum: History

 Formed in 2021, Quantinuum is the combination of the quantum hardware team from Honeywell Quantum Solutions (HQS) and the quantum software team at Cambridge Quantum Computing (CQC).

 HQS was founded in 2014.
 The company used a trapped-ion architecture for its quantum computing hardware, which Honeywell believed could be used to fulfill the needs of its various business units in aerospace, building technology, performance materials, safety and productivity solutions.

 CQC was founded in 2014 as an independent quantum computing company through the University of Cambridge’s “Accelerate Cambridge” program.
 CQC focused on building tools for the commercialization of quantum technologies with a focus on quantum software and quantum cybersecurity.
 By coming together as Quantinuum, the company offers an integrated, end-to-end quantum platform.

 Ilyas Khan, the founder of Cambridge Quantum, the founding chairman of the Stephen Hawking Foundation, and fellow at Cambridge Judge Business School, was named the CEO of Quantinuum.
 Tony Uttley, formerly an operations manager at NASA and president of Honeywell Quantum Solutions, served as the president and chief operating officer through 2023.
 In 2023, Quantinuum named Rajeeb “Raj” Hazra, formerly a corporate vice president and general manager at Intel, as the new CEO of Quantinuum.
 Hazra has over 30 years of experience working in supercomputing, quantum and other technical roles.
 Khan was named chief product officer and vice chair of the board of directors.

 In January 2024, Quantinuum announced an equity funding round of $300 million led by JPMorgan Chase.
 The company has raised $625 million in total and is valued at $5 billion.
 Honeywell was in an early phase of exploring an initial public offering of the company in July 2024.

+In May 2026, Quantinuum received $100 million in federal incentives under the CHIPS and Science Act.
+This is planned funding to address critical technology and manufacturing bottlenecks for scaling of fault-tolerant trapped-ion-based quantum computers, such as low-loss integrated photonics, and reliable optical components at trapped-ion critical wavelengths.

+Public listing

+On 4 June 2026, Quantinuum had its initial public offering when it was listed on the Nasdaq, with stocks opening at $68 per share and a total valuation of $17.6 billion.
+Honeywell has retained 48.1% voting power over the company.